samitbasu/rhdl/doc/latte24/slides/latte24/slides.md

 # Why Rust?

-- **Static typing** - capture errors at the compilation stage instead of on the bench.
+- **Static typing** - capture errors at the compilation stage instead of on the bench
-- **Functional** - use functional programming features to improve testing and express design intent.
+- **Functional** - use functional programming features to improve testing and express design intent
 - **Macros** - extend and reuse designs safely
 - **Cargo** - included package manager to ease reuse and modularity
 - **Crates.io** - established open-source ecosystem to share code and designs